This post was published in Doors & Hardware

 Update: After this article was published, the US Access Board released a guide to Chapter 4 of the ADA Standards.
 In the FAQ section of the guide, it says that a door with a screen door is not considered to be two doors in a series.
-I don’t really agree with this interpretation because I think it would be very difficult for someone using a wheelchair to maneuver through a door with a second door, especially if both doors are equipped with closers.
+Not all AHJs agree with this interpretation because it could be very difficult for someone using a wheelchair to maneuver through a doorway with a second door, especially if both doors are equipped with closers.
 I would recommend checking with the local AHJ before specifying or supplying commercial doors with a screen door or storm door.

 Screen doors are sometimes used in commercial or institutional occupancies, where air transfer through the opening is desired.
 One example of this would be a door leading from a commercial kitchen to the exterior.
 In some areas of the country where the climate is temperate, this is a common application which consists of two doors in the same opening, one inswinging and one outswinging.
 It can be very difficult for people with certain disabilities to maneuver through this type of opening, and the inswinging door can create an egress problem.

 The International Building Code (IBC) requires the space between two doors to be 48 inches minimum plus the width of the door swinging into the space (if applicable).
 Doors in a series are required to swing either in the same direction or away from the space between the doors.
 There are a few exceptions, including horizontal sliding power-operated doors and storm/screen doors in some residential dwelling units (see IBC-2015 section 1010.1.8 Door Arrangement).

 The 2010 ADA Standards for Accessible Design and ICC/A117.1 – Accessible and Usable Buildings and Facilities both include requirements consistent with the IBC.
 In addition, A117.1 also requires a compliant turning space within the vestibule.
 Push-side and pull-side maneuvering clearances for doors on an accessible route would typically apply as well.